signalfx/splunk-otel-collector/docs/getting-started/linux-manual.md

 1. See the [Collector Debian/RPM Post-Install
    Configuration](#collector-debianrpm-post-install-configuration) section.
 1. If log collection is required, see the [Fluentd](#fluentd) section.
-1. To upgrade the Collector package, download the appropriate Debian or RPM package for the target system from [Github Releases]( https://github.com/signalfx/splunk-otel-collector/releases) and run the following commands (replace `<path to splunk-otel-collector deb/rpm>` with the local path to the downloaded Collector package):
+1. To upgrade the Collector package, download the appropriate `splunk-otel-collector` Debian or RPM package for the target system from [Github Releases]( https://github.com/signalfx/splunk-otel-collector/releases) and run the following commands (replace `<path to splunk-otel-collector deb/rpm>` with the local path to the downloaded Collector package):